 Good professional movers have the experience and equipment to do the job efficiently and avoid damaging your belongings.

 Can you afford it?
-Use a moving calculator (Moving.com has a good one) to estimate your costs, including lodging, gas and supplies.
+Use a moving mortgage calculator (Moving.com has a good one) to estimate your costs, including lodging, gas and supplies.
 Check out movers thoroughly--the Better Business Bureau says the moving industry ranks 14th in consumer complaints!

 How to find a good mover